House releases redistricting plan with few double-bunkings :: WRAL.com

 A new district, House 79, that covers Beaufort and northern Craven counties has no incumbent.

+"These maps are not final.
+We will conduct public hearings next week and continue working until the process is complete," Hardister said.
+"The focus now is to produce legal maps that are in compliance with court orders.
+I will evaluate my political options at the appropriate time."

 The double-bunkings themselves don't represent a significant change in the balance of power in the House.
 Either party could pick up one or two seats by holding two interparty doubles and gaining some of the four new ones.
-It's theoretically possible but unlikely that the GOP, currently at 75, will lose their veto-proof majority of 72 seats.
+But since some of the new districts are likely drawn to lean Republican, it's possible but unlikely that the GOP, currently holding 74 of 120 seats, will lose their veto-proof majority of 72.

 More changes, however, could be in store if some of the redrawn districts are more politically competitive.
 While all other House members remained in their districts, some of those districts look very different than they do under the current map.
 Data that will indicate each district's political lean will be released Monday.